 1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in Transmission Provider's FERC-approved LGIP.

-2.0 Interconnection Customer elects and Transmission Provider shall cause to be performed an Interconnection System Impact Study consistent with Section 7.0 of this LGIP in accordance with the Tariff.
+2.0 Interconnection Customer elects and Transmission Provider shall cause to be performed a Serial Interconnection System Impact Study consistent with Section 9 of this LGIP in accordance with the Tariff.

-3.0 The scope of the Interconnection System Impact Study shall be subject to the assumptions set forth in Attachment A to this Agreement.
+3.0 The scope of the Serial Interconnection System Impact Study shall be subject to the assumptions set forth in Attachment A to this Agreement.

-4.0 The Interconnection System Impact Study will be based upon the results of the Interconnection Feasibility Study and the technical information provided by Interconnection Customer in the Interconnection Request, subject to any modifications in accordance with Section 4.4 of the LGIP.
+4.0 The Serial Interconnection System Impact Study will be based upon the results of the Interconnection Feasibility Study and the technical information provided by Interconnection Customer in the Interconnection Request, subject to any modifications in accordance with Section 5.4 of the LGIP.
 Transmission Provider reserves the right to request additional technical information from Interconnection Customer as may reasonably become necessary consistent with Good Utility Practice during the course of the Interconnection Customer System Impact Study.
 If Interconnection Customer modifies its designated Point of Interconnection, Interconnection Request, or the technical information provided therein is modified, the time to complete the Interconnection System Impact Study may be extended.

-5.0 The Interconnection System Impact Study report shall provide the following information:
+5.0 The Serial Interconnection System Impact Study report shall provide the following information:

 - identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection;